wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    runs against the sample app at <a target="_blank" href="https://meanjs.herokuapp.com">https://meanjs.herokuapp.com</a>
    as described in his <a target="_blank" href="https://app.pluralsight.com/library/courses/protractor-introduction/table-of-contents">
    "Protractor Introduction"</a> video class released March 10 2015.
    But the site is no longer active and there are errors when building the app.

+   So let's not use it.

 1. Alternately, in a browser view the sample app running.
 Write down steps to run through the app, such as: